Your Complete .htaccess Guide: Including .htaccess Basics and More

 .htaccess Disabled, or Partly Disabled

 A number of shared hosting providers disable .htaccess completely.
 Others permit it, but then don’t let you use certain directives.
 If they’re included, they get ignored.

-If you’re not allowed to do this, you’ll probably need to contact your hosting company’s support team and ask if they can do it for you or suggest a workaround.
+If you’re not allowed to do this, contact your hosting support team.
+And ask if they can do it for you or suggest a workaround.

 Conflicting or Overridden Directives

-And that it from us.
+And that’s it from us.
 We hope you’ve enjoyed this .htaccess tutorial.
 Let us know if we missed anything in the comments below!

 How useful was this post?

 Average rating 4.5 / 5.
 Vote count: 2